Butch Lindley: Early life and start of career

 Clyde Lindley Jr., nicknamed Butch, was born in Greenville, South Carolina on March 25, 1948.
 He began racing as a boy and pursued it as a full-time career from his late teens.

 Lindley established himself as one of the country's premier short track drivers, winning track championships at Greenville-Pickens Speedway, and finishing first in races at short tracks throughout the United States.
 During his career Lindley won more than 500 races, perhaps as many as 550.
-During the six-year span from 1975 through 1980 he started 385 NASCAR sanctioned events and won 154 times.
+During the six-year span from 1975 through 1980,ë he started 385 NASCAR sanctioned events and won 154 times.

 Of Lindley's wins, four took place in races recognised today as major Super Late Model shows -- the Snowball Derby in 1984, the Oxford Plains Speedway 250 in 1976, the All American 400 at Fairgrounds Speedway in 1981, and the Thunder Road International Speedbowl Vermont Milk Bowl in 1977.
 He was one of the few Southern drivers who successfully won the Northern late model scene.

 NASCAR National Sportsman career

 Lindley was a regular competitor in the NASCAR Sportsman Division for several years.
 From 1974 through 1976 he finished second, third and third in the final points standings.

 Lindley won the 1977 NASCAR National Sportsman championship with a total of 7,566 points.

 In 1978, Lindley again captured the National Sportsman championship, finishing with 8,148 points.
 He competed in eighty events and finished in the top five 58 times, including 23 wins.

-In 1979 Lindley finished second in points, and in 1980, he was fifth.
+In 1979, Lindley finished second in points, and in 1980, he was fifth.

 Lindley continued a limited schedule in the Sportsman series after it became known as the Budweiser and then the Busch Series.
 He ran half of the 1982 schedule for Emanuel Zervakis, making fourteen starts and finishing in the top-ten ten times, including four wins.
 He also won two poles.
 The first win came at Richmond, followed by wins at South Boston Speedway and the season finale at Martinsville.
 Despite only competing in half of the events, he finished in ninth place in the final points standings.

 Lindley ran 25 of the 35 races in 1983.
 Lindley won three poles and posted eleven top-ten finishes.
 He won races at Greenville-Pickens Speedway, South Boston Speedway, and Caraway Speedway despite switching between the Emanuel Zervakis and Dana Racing teams.
 Despite running only a partial schedule, Lindley still finished 13th in the final point standings.

 Lindley made two starts in 1984, both for Ed Whitaker.
 In his first outing for the team, he started seventh and finished third at Richmond.
-Later in the year, he started seventh at Martinsville and was running well before engine failure relegated him to a 29th place finish.
+Later in the year, he started seventh at Martinsville and was running well before engine failure relegated him to a 29th-place finish.